suramya12/YT_Downloader/.venv/share/doc/yt_dlp/README.txt

 -   client: Client to extract video data from.
 The currently available clients are android, ios, and web.
 Only one client can be used.
-The android client is used by default.
-If account cookies or credentials are used for authentication, then the web client is used by default.
-    The web client only works with authentication.
-The ios client only works with previously cached OAuth tokens
+The web client is used by default.
+The web client only works with account cookies or login credentials.
+The android and ios clients only work with previously cached OAuth tokens
 -   original_format_policy: Policy for when to try extracting original formats.
 One of always, never, or auto.
 The default auto policy tries to avoid exceeding the web client's API rate-limit by only